rbngtm1/aws_bigdata_exam_practice/kinesis.md

 - Increasing TTL prevents from records being unble to be updated if they go over RecordMaxBufferedTime.
 - Kinesis allows writing with automatic and configurable retry mechanism.
 - You can also examine failures usinf future objects retured from addUserRecord method.
+- Not required to store the jobs in memory or transient storafe.